Myelitis

 1. Asundi A, Cervantes-Arslanian AM, Lin NH, et al. Infectious Myelitis.
 Semin Neurol.
 2019;39(4):472-481.
 [PMID:31533188]

-Comment: This review is useful fo helping sort the wide spectrum of potential infectious etiologies that may directly or immunological cause myelitis.
-Work up and common pathogen-directed therapies reviewed.
+Comment: This review is useful for helping sort the wide spectrum of potential infectious etiologies that may directly or immunologically cause myelitis.
+Workup and common pathogen-directed therapies reviewed.

 References